mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-When a user requests data to be exported, if the response fails, an automatic error message will be generated and stored in a searchable database.
-Total number of attempts will be tracked based on activity logs in the EHR.
-Additionally, an example patient will be tested nightly to make sure that all expected data is returned and new errors are not introduced.
+The data export failure rate will be calculated as the number of failed data export attempts (numerator) divided by the total number of data export attempts (denominator), with failures automatically generating an error message stored in a searchable database.
+Total number of export attempts will be tracked based on activity logs in the EHR.
+Additionally, an example patient export will be tested nightly to ensure all expected data is returned and to monitor for new errors.

 #### Expected Outcome(s)

-It is expected that failures will be rare and that exports will succeed 95% of the time.
-Some potential causes of failure would be a failure in network connectivity or system timeout due to unexpected size of data.
-These will be tracked as they happen and resolved.
+It is expected that the failure rate (numerator: failed export attempts, denominator: total export attempts) will be very low, with exports succeeding at least 95% of the time.
+Potential causes of failure, such as network connectivity issues or system timeouts due to unexpected data size, will be tracked and resolved as they occur.

 #### Care Setting(s)